s-baumann/FixedPointAcceleration.jl/docs/src/4_Applications.md

 This takes 22 iterates with the Anderson algorithm which is drastically better than the 459 iterates it takes with the simple method.

-# 4.5 Finding a confidence hypercube for a multivariate normal distribution.
+## 4.5 Finding a confidence hypercube for a multivariate normal distribution.

-We can find a confidence interval that includes x\% of a univariate normal distribution easily.
+We can find a confidence interval that includes x% of a univariate normal distribution easily.
 It is more difficult however to come up with a confidence interval (or confidence area) for a multivariate Gaussian distribution.
 The first reason is that there is some ambiguity in what such a confidence area should look like.
-Considering some dimensions of the distribution will be correlated, it may be natural to look for an elliptically shaped area that will give the smallest possible area that covers x\% of the probability mass of a multivariate normal distribution (See Korpela et al. 2017).
+Considering some dimensions of the distribution will be correlated, it may be natural to look for an elliptically shaped area that will give the smallest possible area that covers x% of the probability mass of a multivariate normal distribution (See Korpela et al. 2017).

 Parameterising an elliptical area may be difficult however and it may be more natural to define a hypercube based on some basis of the multivariate normal distribution.
 A natural algorithm to do this would be to:
 1. Guess cutoff points marking the edges of the hypercube.
 2. Integrate the pdf of the normal distribution over this hypercube.
 3. If the integral deviates from that desired then come up with a new guess with different cutoff points.
 Then we iterate these steps until there is a hypercube containing the desired x\% of the mass of the distribution.
 While this should reach a fixed point of cutoff points there will be many such hypercubes.
-For instance we could take the x\% confidence interval off the marginal distribution of one dimension of the multivariate normal.
-Using these cutoffs for this dimension and $[-\inf, \inf]$ as cutoffs for all of the other dimensions we will have a x\% confidence area.
+For instance we could take the x% confidence interval off the marginal distribution (in one dimension) of the multivariate normal.
+Using these cutoffs for this dimension and $[-\infty, \infty]$ as cutoffs for all of the other dimensions we will have a x% confidence area.

 We are likely to be more interested in the most "central" hypercube.
-We shall put in additional restriction that in each dimension the hypercube should extend the same number of standard deviations above/below the mean.
+We shall put in additional restriction that in each dimension the hypercube should extend the same number of standard deviations above and below the mean.

 First we generate an example multivariate normal distribution:
 ```